Professional Learning & Development

 My Approach to Professional Learning

-I approach professional learning that is research-informed and practice-centered, grounded in the realities of participants’ day-to-day work.
-I facilitate learning spaces that are culturally responsive and trauma-informed, creating room for reflection, dialogue, and shared problem-solving rather than one-directional instruction.
+Professional learning is collaborative, reflective, and grounded in the realities of participants’ day-to-day work.
+I facilitate spaces that are culturally responsive and trauma-informed, prioritizing dialogue, shared problem-solving, and practical application over one-directional instruction.

-Sessions are designed to offer practical tools and frameworks participants can use immediately, while also honoring the expertise and lived experience they already bring.
-Rather than prescribing one-size-fits-all solutions, I support learning, adaptation, and growth within each organization’s specific context.
+Sessions are designed to offer tools and frameworks participants can use immediately, while honoring the expertise and lived experience they already bring.
+Rather than prescribing one-size-fits-all solutions, the focus is on adaptation, growth, and sustainability within each organization’s specific context.

 -